sense-iot/DataStreamPilot/README.md

 ### Cloud and Edge Layer

 We have three sensor almost at the same location in the sensor layer.
-Therefore we assume that these three temperature sensors to provide us same temperature value.
+Therefore we assume that these three temperature sensors to provide us same temperature value in the location.

+We calcualte the mean and standard deviation from three sensor values.
+Then we caclulate the z-scores of each sensor reading.
+We use a z-score threshold choose good sensor reading values.
+Using selected good sensor readings we take the average of them to get the final output.
+This final output is the data we save in the database.

 <img src="images/server_side_data_processing.png" alt="Archhitecture" width="500">